hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 - When your application requires predictable latency.

-## Is there any disadvantage of using near-cache
+## Is there any disadvantage of using near-cache?

 The only disadvantage when using near-cache is that it may cause stale reads.

-## Is Hazelcast secure
+## Is Hazelcast secure?

 Hazelcast supports symmetric encryption, secure sockets layer (SSL) and Java Authentication and Authorization Service (JAAS).
 Please see [Security](#security) chapter for more information.

+## Does repartitioning wait for Entry Processor?

+Repartitioning is the process of redistributing the partition ownerships.
+Hazelcast performs the repartitioning in the cases where a node leaves the cluster or joins to the cluster.
+If  a repartitioning is to be happen while an entry processor is active in a node processing on an entry object, the repartitioning waits for the entry processor to complete its job.